Rat-OS/RatOS-configuration/beacon_contact.md

 ```
 This value is in mm and represents the thermal expansion for a temperature difference of 100°C. RatOS uses this value to calculate the needed offset and applies it automatically.

-The `BEACON_CALIBRATE_NOZZLE_TEMP_OFFSET` command automatically saves the values to the configuration file, there is no user action required.
+The result will be saved automatically to the configuration file, there is no user action required.

 ## RatOS configuration